 Before starting your business and forming an LLC, be sure to do the business entity search first to make sure the name is available to use.
 Once you know the LLC name is available, learn how to form a Virginia LLC by reading our step-by-step guide on filing the Articles of Organization.

-While not required in Virginia, an Operating Agreement, which contains the rules for how the LLC operates, may be a document worth considering especially for multi-member LLCs.
+While not required in Virginia, an Operating Agreement, which contains the rules for how the LLC operates, is a document worth considering, especially for multi-member LLCs.